Chris Moukarbel: Music videos

 Moukarbel co-directed the REM music video Everyday is Yours to Win, The Drums, I Felt Stupid and Joan as Police Woman's Start of my Heart.

 Accolades

 Personal life

 Moukarbel was born in New Haven, Connecticut, to Lebanese parents and lives between Los Angeles and New York.
-He was in a relationship with Jake Shears, singer of the band Scissor Sisters, from 2004 until 2015.

 He attended Corcoran School of Art and Yale School of Art.

+Chris Moukarbel was in a relationship with Jake Shears, the frontman of the band Scissor Sisters from 2004-2015.